evkx/evkx.github.io/content/guides/vehicletypes/_index.md

 ---
 title: Vehicle Types
 linktitle: Vehicle Types
-description: There are a lot of different vehicle types.
-We explain the difference.
+description: Explore the different types of electric vehicles available in the market.
 weight: 3
 ---
 <!-- markdownlint-disable MD033 -->

-Electric Vehicles comes in different form and shapes.
-In this guide, we explain all the options available in the market.
+Electric vehicles come in various forms and shapes.
+This guide explains all the options available in the market.

 ## Sedan